Man reading through a contract he's going to sign.

 Usually, these acceleration clauses aren’t automatic.
 When you’ve done something to activate an acceleration clause, your lender will send a mortgage acceleration letter outlining the amount owed.

+While each lender has their own timeline for late payments on a promissory note, most wait until the third missed payment to send out the letter.
 Lenders will also usually give borrowers a 30-day notice to repay the loan or come up with a financial plan.
 If the borrower is able to clear their default before the clause is invoked, the lender may lose their right to acceleration.

 What Happens When Your Loan Is Accelerated?

-There are generally five steps for a lender to accelerate a loan, and borrowers have a few options when handling the situation.
+There are generally five steps for a lender to accelerate a loan, and borrowers have a few options when handling the situation:

 1. The borrower defaults or creates another situation that meets the acceleration clause’s criteria.